Argentina to control domestic wheat prices as Ukraine conflict heats market

 By Maximilian Heath

-BUENOS AIRES, March 3 (Reuters) - Argentina's government said on Thursday it would set up a mechanism to control domestic wheat prices and temper food inflation, a move that comes with global prices of the grain hitting 14-year highs due to the Russian invasion of Ukraine.
+BUENOS AIRES, March 3 (Reuters) - Argentina's government said on Thursday it would establish a mechanism to control domestic wheat prices and temper food inflation as global prices have hit 14-year highs following Russia's invasion of Ukraine.

 The government, which was already limiting exports to contain food prices, said it had agreed with flour mills and exporters to set up a "trust" that would keep down local prices.